dutchLuck/ping3/README.md

         -q  forces quiet (minimum) output and overrides -v -T ABC  specifies header option time stamp type. where ABC is a sting of characters.
-            If "tsonly" then Time Stamp Only,
-            if "tsandaddr" then Time Stamp and Address, if "tsprespec" then Time Stamp prespecified Addresses.
+            If "tsonly" then record Time Stamp Only list of time stamps, if "tsandaddr" then record Address and Time Stamp pair list, if "tsprespec H.I.J.K [ L.M.N.O [ P.Q.R.S [ T.U.V.W ]]]" then Time Stamp prespecified Addresses.
         -v  switches on verbose output
         -wX  ensures the program waits for X seconds for a response